viadean/ViaDean/Ignition/Enclosure.md

-# Binary Semaphores plus AI Analytics
+# 🐌Binary Semaphores plus AI Analytics
 A semaphore is a mechanism that controls access to a shared resource by allowing tasks to block until permission is granted.
 A *binary semaphore* has two states: "taken" and "given."
 A task must "take" the semaphore before accessing the resource.
 If the semaphore is already "taken," the task blocks until it's "given" again.
 Semaphores themselves don't protect the resource; protection is achieved by *protocol* – tasks agree to only access the resource if they successfully "take" the semaphore.

 - [🧠AI Analytics](https://viadean.notion.site/Binary-Semaphores-plus-AI-Analytics-19f1ae7b9a3280dc85eff24e2fc5c735?pvs=4)